 The reading tests measure whether the pupils can extract information from the text, whether they can draw simple conclusions, interpret and compare information, and assess language, content and literary devices in the text.
 And regardless of which of these aspects is being measured, girls perform best.

-A new study though is calling this notion into question.
-Researchers from the University of Stavanger have looked into this belief as well as researched on studies made by PIRLS and PISA.
+A new study though is calling this notion IGNORE INTO question.
+Researchers from the University of Stavanger have looked IGNORE INTO this belief as well as researched on studies made by PIRLS and PISA.

 The study has shown that this gender gap in reading comprehension becomes lesser as people mature.
 In people ages 16-24 years old, this gap is less or else disappears.